Get a Handle on All Things Food Handling

 What is Food Handling?

-Some of the best ways to assist in avoiding food poisoning lie primarily in proper food handling.
-The spread of foodborne illness can not only wreak havoc on a restaurant's reputation but also on its ability to turn a profit and maintain customer visits.
+Some of the best ways to assist in preventing food poisoning lie primarily in proper food handling.
+The spread of foodborne illness can not only wreak havoc on a restaurant's reputation but also on its ability to turn a profit, protect public health, and increase customer visits.
 It is for this reason that food safety rules are paramount for all operations within a restaurant.

 Fortunately, with strict safety and quality protocols and attention to detail, you can be ahead of your game and ultimately, drive your food business towards success.